vitalyavolyn/devon-server/README.md

 ```

 After location appears (via homeassistant, or, someday, telegram), devon also starts to pull wttr.in for min/max weather and nearest area name.

+I also use an Apple Shortcut on my phone once a day to track sleep time and daily steps.